-- 1. Grievances are made by completing the Indiana 4-H Grievance/Appeal form with the burden of proof being the responsibility of the individual filing the grievance.
+- Grievances are made by completing the Indiana 4-H Grievance/Appeal form with the burden of proof being the responsibility of the individual filing the grievance.
 The completed grievance/appeal form and supporting documentation shall be presented to the president of the 4-H policy-making body (e.g., 4-H Council) or the Purdue Extension Educator who works with the 4-H Program.
 (NOTE: concerns regarding staff, volunteers, members, or other individuals are not issues for which a grievance may be filed.
 4-H volunteers are assigned by the 4-H Extension Educator.
 Concerns regarding 4-H volunteers, members, or other individuals should be addressed directly with the Purdue 4-H Extension Educator.) - 2.
 Grievances pertaining to 4-H activities, programs or projects shall be filed within 14 days of an incident or occurrence.
-Grievances pertaining to county fair related issues are often timesensitive and must be filed within 24 hours of the incident. - 3.
+Grievances pertaining to county fair related issues are often time-sensitive and must be filed within 24 hours of the incident. - 3.
 The grievance process occurs in the county where the issue or concern arises and offers two opportunities for a concern to be heard and reviewed. - A. The grievance is initially heard by an unbiased, representative grievance subcommittee of approved 4-H Volunteers.
 It is the Purdue Extension Educator assigned to 4-H Programming who shall annually work with the chair of the county 4-H Council to determine this committee's membership to include a combination of 3-6 of the following individuals: one representative of the 4-H Council; two 4-H volunteers serving as a 4-H club organizational leader; one member of the County Extension Board; one 4-H volunteer knowledgeable in the subject matter (project) of concern (this individual will vary dependent on the issue raised with the grievance); one youth representative; and up to three community leaders.
 The Purdue Extension Educator assigned to 4-H shall convene the group.

-- B. The person filing the grievance may appeal the decision of the grievance sub-committee to the 4-H policy making body, which will then review the facts in evidence and render a decision. - B. The person filing a grievance may appeal a decision of the 4-H Grievance Committee policy making body to the County Extension Board State 4-H Program Leader or designee.
-The Program Leader or designee.
-The Extension Board will review the facts in evidence and render a decision.
+B. The person filing a grievance may appeal a decision of the 4-H Grievance Committee to the State 4-H Program Leader or designee.
+The Program Leader or designee will review the facts in evidence and render a decision.
 This is the second and final level in the appeal process.